freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/materials.md

 ### `vpe.unlit`

-`vpe.unlit` stays deliberately small.
-It only covers the part of HDRP Unlit that VPE tables actually need today.
+`vpe.unlit` is small: it covers only the part of HDRP Unlit that VPE tables use.

 | VPE field | HDRP counterpart | HDRP documentation |
 | --- | --- | --- |